b3r8/b3r8.github.io/_posts/2023-06-06-randomized-algorithms.md

 ## Some other important ideas that deserve their own post

 Some of the lectures covered very important techniques and ideas that deserve their own post.
 I don't promise anything, but hopefully we will see a post about them in the future.
-A glimpse of these ideas: the *JL Lemma*, the *HHL algorithm*, *estimating the average degree of a graph*, *Uniformity testing*.
+A glimpse of these ideas: *estimating the average degree of a graph*, the *JL Lemma*, *Poissonization*, *Uniformity testing*, the *HHL algorithm*, among others.

-## My implementations
+## Some implementations

 I implemented some of the algorithms studied in the lectures.
 I'm still delighted by the [Karp-Luby-Madras algorithm](https://www.math.cmu.edu/~af1p/Teaching/MCC17/Papers/KLM.pdf).
 You can find the python implementations [here](https://github.com/b3r8/randomized-algorithms).